Márton Fucsovics: 2018: Major fourth round, ATP title, top 50

-2019: Second ATP final, Career-high ranking, top 40 debut
+2019: Sofia final, top 40

 Fucsovics started his 2019 season at the Qatar ExxonMobil Open.
 He lost in the second round to world No. 1 and two-time champion, Novak Djokovic.
 Seeded seventh at the Sydney International, he was defeated in the second round by Australian John Millman.
 Ranked 38 at the Australian Open, he lost in the second round to 11th seed and world No. 12, Borna Ćorić.

 In February, Fucsovics competed at the Sofia Open.
 He upset eighth seed, Andreas Seppi, in the first round.
-He ended up reaching his third ATP singles final where he lost to third seed and world No. 16, Daniil Medvedev.
+He ended up reaching his second ATP singles final where he lost to third seed and world No. 16, Daniil Medvedev.
 In Rotterdam, he beat ninth seed and world No. 20, Nikoloz Basilashvili, in the second round.
 He fell in his quarterfinal match to top seed and world No. 7, Kei Nishikori.
 At the Dubai Championships, he made it to the quarterfinals where he lost to second seed, world No. 7, seven-time champion, and eventual champion, Roger Federer.
 Seeded 29th at the Indian Wells Masters, he was eliminated in the second round by 2017 finalist Stan Wawrinka.
 Seeded 29th at the Miami Open, he was beaten in the second round by qualifier Félix Auger-Aliassime, who would end up reaching the semifinals.

 Fucsovics started his clay-court season in April at the Monte-Carlo Masters.
 He defeated 12th seed and world No. 17, Nikoloz Basilashvili, in the first round.
 He lost in the second round to Cam Norrie.
 At the Barcelona Open, he was ousted from the tournament in the second round by fifth seed, world No. 8, and last year finalist, Stefanos Tsitsipas.
 Seeded eighth at the BMW Open, he reached the quarterfinals where he lost to third seed and world No. 19, Marco Cecchinato.
 In Madrid, he was defeated in the second round by 15th seed and world No. 18, Gaël Monfils.
 At the Italian Open, he lost in the first round to 14th seed Nikoloz Basilashvili.
 Seeded fourth and last year champion at the Geneva Open, he lost in the second round to Federico Delbonis.
 Due to not defending his title, his ranking fell from 38 to 50.
 At the French Open, he was defeated in the first round by 17th seed and world No. 20, Diego Schwartzman in five sets.